LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

    :- set_logtalk_flag(hook, hook_object).

-To use multiple hook objects in the same source file, simple write each directive before the block of code that it should handle.
+To use multiple hook objects in the same source file, simply write each directive before the block of code that it should handle.
 For example:

 ::